 Therapeutic massage is one of the most powerful tools we have to help your body heal.
-From more basic techniques like Swedish massage to relieve simple muscle soreness (Swedish is the foundation of all our massage techniques), to more advanced techniques like myofascial release for proper muscle alignment, blood flow and other benefits, our therapists are highly skilled practitioners versed in a full range of massage styles.
+From more basic techniques like Swedish massage to relieve simple muscle soreness (Swedish is the foundation of all our massage techniques), to more advanced techniques like a myofascial release for proper muscle alignment, blood flow, and other benefits, our therapists are highly skilled practitioners versed in a full range of massage styles.

 Not a chiropractic patient?
 That’s okay!

 You don’t have to be a chiropractic patient to benefit from the healing, relaxing touch of our expert massage therapists.
-Sometimes massage is just the creature comfort you need on a cold winter’s day, or after a particularly strenuous workout at the gym.
+Sometimes a massage is just the creature comfort you need on a cold winter’s day, or after a particularly strenuous workout at the gym.
 We’d be happy to schedule an appointment anytime.
 Click here for appointments.

 Meet our therapists

 Therapeutic massage is an integral component of your overall wellness care, and we take great pride in hiring only the most experienced, highly trained, and skilled therapists anywhere.
 Plus, they’re just great, caring people that we know you’ll enjoy getting to know better during your sessions!

 17 years experience; joined our staff in June 2013

 - Lomi Lomi